-Visualize how a house is built, and all the components that go into that, and try to map out how each of these will connect to your new ADU where the existing garage is located.
+Visualize how a house is built and all the components that go into that, and try to map out how each of these will connect to your new ADU where the existing garage is located.

 It’s often feasible to plan a garage conversion that simply involves the existing structure.
-But if your one-car garage is a minimal 20 feet x 10 feet, make sure this will meet your needs.
+But if your one-car garage is a minimal 20 feet x 10 feet, ensure this will meet your needs.

 There will, though, be pros and cons to increasing the footprint of an existing garage structure when converting it.
-For instance, in L.A., it will mean you must provide at least one parking spot for cars.
+For instance, in LA, it will mean you must provide at least one parking spot for cars.

 Alternatively, you may be able to install separate meters for the ADU.
 Even though this will probably be more expensive, it’s a good choice if you are going to rent your ADU out to a tenant.

-All of this will help you to determine whether your planned garage to ADU conversion will be feasible and ultimately viable, and whether it will give you a good return on investment (ROI).
+All of this will help you to determine whether your planned garage to ADU conversion will be feasible and ultimately viable and whether it will give you a good return on investment (ROI).

 Always add a contingency budget in case of any unforeseen issues.

 Most councils will call for a completed site plan review for ADUs.
-In L.A., for example, this includes:
+In LA, for example, this includes:

 - Floor plans that include the area where the ADU conversion will be.

-- Copies of building permits for the existing garage from the L.A.
-County Building and Safety Officer.
+- Copies of building permits for the existing garage from the LA County Building and Safety Officer.

-- Copies of building description bank slips from the L.A.
-County Assessor for the existing structure.
+- Copies of building description bank slips from the LA County Assessor for the existing structure.

 Cities and counties will usually ask for copies of the original building permits to make sure that the existing structure is legal.
-If your garage was built without the regulatory permits, you may not be able to legally convert it to a habitable ADU.
+If your garage was built without regulatory permits, you may not be able to legally convert it to a habitable ADU.

 You will also need plans that show the layout of your ADU as well as elevations.
 Once the city has approved these, they will issue a building permit for your conversion.